 WHET YOUR APPETITE

-One of the greatest pleasures for many visitors is contemplating this city’s abundant charms from an outdoor table overlooking its tree-lined central plaza, the Zócalo and enjoying a local organic coffee or some aged mescal with its smoky aromas and distinctive toasty flavors.
+One of the great pleasures for many visitors is contemplating this city’s many charms from an outdoor table overlooking its shady, tree-lined central plaza, the Zócalo.
+It’s the perfect spot to sip a locally roasted coffee or some aged mescal with its smoky aromas and distinctive toasty flavors.

-There is perhaps no better time to experience its magic than during the annual Day of the Dead festivities.
-While the Día de los Muertos is celebrated in many parts of Latin America, nowhere is it more charged with cultural symbolism or more vibrant than in the UNESCO World heritage city of Oaxaca.
+There is perhaps no better time to experience Oaxaca’s magic than during the annual Day of the Dead festivities.
+While Día de los Muertos is celebrated in many parts of Latin America, nowhere is it more charged with cultural symbolism or more vibrant than in this UNESCO World heritage city.
 There is a palpable buzz in the air as families visit markets, prepare homemade mole, hot chocolate and pan de muertos for their friends and family, both living and departed.

-After shopping for seasonal produce at the open-air market, roll-up your sleeves with Oaxaca’s top contemporary chef during a delicious, hands-on workshop focused on fresh preparations of classic regional dishes.
+Scour the open-air market for seasonal produce with one of Oaxaca’s acclaimed chefs, then roll-up your sleeves for a delicious, hands-on workshop focused on fresh preparations of classic regional dishes.

 LIFE AT GROUND LEVEL

-Whether enjoying insights into pre-Hispanic traditions during a hot chocolate workshop at a friend’s home, creating a Day of the Dead altar with fellow travelers or sharing mescal, mole and laughter with a mixed media artist and his neighbors, CX travelers experience local life at ground level.
+Enjoying insights into pre-Hispanic traditions during a hot chocolate workshop at a friend’s home.
+Create a Day of the Dead altar with fellow travelers.
+Share mescal, mole and laughter with a beloved mixed media artist and his neighbors.

 ACCESS & EXPERTISE